 So, they are out.

-Comfortable Christians often use phrases like “God doesn’t work that way” and “God can’t do that” because God isn’t all-powerful…he is “most of the time” powerful.
+Those settled into comfortable Christianity often use phrases like “God doesn’t work that way” and “God can’t do that” because God isn’t all-powerful…he is “most of the time” powerful.

 A God without a leash is a God who will act in ways man can’t understand.
 That’s uncomfortable.
 But if God is not all-powerful, he is not a God worth serving.
 So, we must make a decision.
 Let go of the leash or follow a false god.